vendia/blog/posts/2022-01-31-multi-party-data-sharing-with-control.md

     <img src="https://user-images.githubusercontent.com/85032783/151488928-76a5b185-329e-424a-af46-17a397868716.png" />
     <figcaption ><b>Figure 1</b> - <i>Vendia Share Access Controls</i></figcaption>
 </figure>

+The Share architecture can be thought of at a high level as a *Control Plane* and a *Data Plane*.
+The Control Plane manages user accounts, Unis, and nodes (i.e. the metadata needed for the Share platform).
+The Data Plane spans the nodes that collectively act on the data in a Uni (i.e. the actual data shared by participants).

 As captured in Figure 1, the user and Uni access controls protect the Vendia Share control plane and the node and data access controls protect the Vendia Share data plane.
 You can differentiate control and data plane access controls by considering whether the access control protects the Vendia Share platform (if so, it's a _control plane_ protection) or a Uni or node (if so, it's a _data plane_ protection).
 The most important point is that multiple access controls exist in each plane of the Vendia Share architecture.
 In addition to providing defense-in-depth, the numerous available access controls offer each participant in a Uni the flexibility and control they often need to willingly share data with others.